rushmin/ei-demo/README.md

    2. Deploy the MS Excel message builder

-         1. If you built the project, copy PROJECT_HOME/excel-message-builder/target/excel-message-builder-1.0.0.jar to EI_HOME/lib OR if you want to use the pre-built jar files copy copy PROJECT_HOME/lib/excel-message-builder-1.0.0.jar to EI_HOME/lib
+         1. If you built the project, copy PROJECT_HOME/excel-message-builder/target/excel-message-builder-1.0.0.jar to EI_HOME/lib OR if you want to use the pre-built jar files copy PROJECT_HOME/lib/excel-message-builder-1.0.0.jar to EI_HOME/lib
          2. Copy PROJECT_HOME/lib/commons-collections4-4.1.jar to EI_HOME/lib

 4. Import the Postman script file to Postman client to call the sample endpoints.